hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] it is possible to add a new morph to the interactive using the top bar
   - [ ] the newly created morph is also added to the timeline as an own layer
 - [ ] it is possible to add a new morph to the interactive by grab-and-drop
+- [ ] it is possible to remove a morph using the layer info context menu
+- [ ] it is possible to rename a morph
+  - [ ] using the halo
+  - [ ] using the context menu on the layer info (both these options affect labels and tooltips)
 - [ ] when leaving the sequence view, the topbar does not draw on the interactive anymore but it is again possible to add morphs to the world

 ### Inspector